hjudgesac/joule_integration_sfsf_public/Run_Synth_Group_Job/Run_Synth_Job.md

 **Note**: This job must be successfully executed once before proceeding to the next step.
 Set the start time of job to execute so that it executes in the next few minutes.</br>
-**NOTE**: This job execution would make sure all the users who has been assigned deep link specific access are refreshed and synced correctly during Identity Provisioning sync to SAP WorkZone application.
+**NOTE**: This job execution would make sure all the users who has been assigned deep link specific access are refreshed and synced correctly during Identity Provisioning sync to SAP Build Work Zone application.